 We are, and in the future may be, subject to legal and regulatory actions in the ordinary course of our business.
 Some of these proceedings have been brought on behalf of various alleged classes of complainants.
 In certain of these matters, the plaintiffs are seeking large and/or indeterminate amounts, including treble, punitive or exemplary damages.
-Substantial legal liability in these or future legal or regulatory actions could have a material adverse effect on us or cause us reputational harm, which in turn could harm our business prospects.
+Substantial legal liability in these or future legal or regulatory actions could have a material adverse effect on business, financial position, results of operations and cash flows or cause us material reputational harm, which in turn could materially harm our business prospects.

 Our litigation and regulatory matters are subject to many uncertainties, and given their complexity and scope, their outcome cannot be predicted.
 Our reserves for litigation and regulatory matters may prove to be inadequate.
-Litigation and regulatory matters could materially adversely affect our results of operations or cash flows.
-In light of the unpredictability of our litigation and regulatory matters, it is also possible that in certain cases an ultimately unfavorable resolution of one or more pending litigation or regulatory matters could have a material adverse effect on our financial position, results of operations and cash flows.
+Litigation and regulatory matters could materially adversely affect our financial position, results of operations and cash flows.
+In light of the unpredictability of our litigation and regulatory matters, it is also possible that in certain cases an ultimately unfavorable resolution of one or more pending litigation or regulatory matters could have a material adverse effect on our financial position, results of operations, and cash flows.

-Legislative actions and new accounting pronouncements could result in us having to increase our administrative expenses to remain compliant and could have other adverse affects.
+Legislative actions and new accounting pronouncements could result in us having to increase our administrative expenses to remain compliant and could have other material adverse effects.

-In order to comply with the Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, future accounting guidance or disclosure requirements by the SEC, future guidance that may come from the Public Company Accounting Oversight Board ("PCAOB"), or future changes in listing standards by the Nasdaq Global Select Market, we may be required to enhance our internal controls, hire additional personnel and utilize additional outside legal, accounting and advisory services, all of which could cause our general and administrative expenses to increase.
+In order to comply with the Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform, and Consumer Protection Act of 2010, future accounting guidance or disclosure requirements by the SEC, future guidance that may come from the Public Company Accounting Oversight Board ("PCAOB"), or future changes in listing standards by the Nasdaq Global Select Market, we may be required to enhance our internal controls, hire additional personnel and utilize additional outside legal, accounting and advisory services, all of which could cause our general and administrative expenses to increase materially.

-Changes to existing authoritative guidance and regulations may materially impact our financial statements.
-The FASB is continuing its convergence efforts with its international counterpart, the International Accounting Standards Board, to converge U.S. and International GAAP into one uniform set of accounting rules.
-The effect of changing accounting rules on our financial statements could be significant.
-Changes to our financial position, results of operations or cash flows could impact our debt covenant ratios or a lender's perception of our financial statements causing an adverse impact on our ability to obtain credit, or could impact investor analyses and perceptions of our business causing the market value of our stock to decrease.
+Changes to existing tax or other laws, authoritative guidance and regulations may materially adversely impact our financial statements.
+The FASB is continuing its convergence efforts with its international counterpart, the International Accounting Standards Board, to converge U.S. and International standards into one uniform set of accounting rules.
+The effect of changes in tax and other laws or changing accounting rules on our financial statements could be significant.
+Changes to our financial position, results of operations or cash flows could impact our debt covenant ratios or a lender's perception of our financial statements causing an adverse impact on our ability to obtain credit, or could adversely impact investor analyses and perceptions of our business causing the market value of our stock to decrease.
 In addition, any changes in the current accounting rules, including legislative and other proposals, could increase the expenses we report under U.S. GAAP and have a material adverse effect on our financial position, results of operations and cash flows.